wp-plugins/ik-facebook/readme.txt

 Visit our website to find out about premium options that are available: http://illuminatikarate.com/ik-facebook-plugin/

+= I see this plugin uses caching.
+Do I need to do anything for this? =

+Nope!
+Thanks to the WordPress Transient API, all you have to do is sit back and relax and we'll do the rest!

 == Screenshots ==

 1. This is the Settings page.

 == Changelog ==

+= 1.8 =
+* Feature: Adds Request Caching using the WordPress Transient API, significantly decreasing page load time.
+* Update some language on the settings screen, readme file, and screenshot.

 = 1.7.1 =
 * Feature: Adds option to set the Height of images that are displayed in the Feed.